WongHoay/wearcycle/README.md

 # wearcycle
 WearCycle – A Clothing Resale Platform and Management System

-user need to install - npm install next
+user need to install next.js in order to run the project - npm install next